 RFID makes it possible to track your returnable transport items efficiently and accurately by automating the tracking process, with system logic custom-tailored to fit your use case.
 Whether you’re tracking racks of parts as they move through a production process, or pallets of finished goods as they’re delivered to your partners, RFID can be configured to meet your needs.
 To give you an idea of just how RFID could work for you, here are three use cases for employing RFID to track your RTIs.

 Tracking RTIs to and from facilities to protect investment in reusable containers

 One of our manufacturing clients was looking for a way to track reusable shipping containers as a way to gain insight into their product flow.
 They send out empty containers to their vendors, who fill them with empty glass jars and send them back to the manufacturing facility to be filled.
-Each tray costs just a couple of dollars, but our customer was spending nearly $50,000 every year on replacement containers.
+Each tray costs just a couple of dollars, but our customer was spending more than $50,000 every year on replacement containers.